Parkrose High School

-Parkrose High School is a public high school in Portland, Oregon, United States.
+Parkrose High School (PHS) is a public high school in Portland, Oregon, United States.
 It is the only high school in the Parkrose School District.

 Academics

 In 2008, 72% of the school's seniors received a high school diploma.
 Of 231 students, 167 graduated, 27 dropped out, ten received a modified diploma, and 27 were still in high school the following year.
 These numbers have gotten slightly better (and higher than the state average), with, in 2014, a 78% on-time graduation rate for seniors and 34 dropping out.